Follicular dendritic cell sarcoma (FDC sarcoma) is a very rare type of sarcoma. Some of its symptoms, such as painless swollen

 We don’t know what causes follicular dendritic cell sarcoma.
 It's particularly difficult to find out the cause of a rare cancer because there are so few people with the disease.
 This makes it hard to find a common link.

 Doctors have linked follicular dendritic cell sarcoma to Castleman’s disease.
 This is a condition where non cancerous (benign) tumours develop in the lymph nodes.
-But we need more research to confirm this.

 The symptoms of follicular dendritic cell sarcoma vary depending on where in the body it develops.
 The most common symptom is a painless swelling of a lymph node, usually in the neck.
 But a swelling can develop elsewhere in the lymphatic system.
 Follicular dendritic cell sarcomas are described as indolent, which means they grow slowly.